lydiabower/blog/_posts/2017-09-18-meet-the-team-joe-g.md

 I love being in a position to help more people.
 At Trussle, I can completely focus on helping people find a mortgage, while when I was working at the estate agent, I had other distractions like trying to convince people to use us as their broker.
 Trussle takes out the sales pitch and lets you work on the part you’re meant to - finding people the right mortgage!
 I’d say that’s the best part of the job - that and being in the office which is good fun.

 ## Best band you’ve seen live?
 Foals.
-Although recently I saw the DMAs, an Aussie band who I reckon are ones to watch.
+Although recently I saw DMAs, an Aussie band who I reckon are ones to watch.

 _**Inspired by Joe’s story?
 We’re hiring!** [Take a look at our vacancies](https://jobs.lever.co/trussle) - we’d love to hear from you._